BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/unit1.2vocab.md

-object, class, constructor, getter, setter, method, mutator, accessor, instance, instanciate, argument, parameter, finite state machine, game state, edge case, encapsulation, specialization, polymorphism, new, this, instance variable abstraction, parent class, child class, inheritance, containment, is-a, has-a, object-oriented programming, modulo
+object, class, constructor, getter, setter, method, mutator, accessor, instance, instanciate, argument, parameter, finite state machine, game state, edge case, encapsulation, specialization, polymorphism, new, this, instance variable abstraction, parent class, child class, subclass, super class, inheritance, containment, is-a, has-a, object-oriented programming, modulo, p5js, JavaScript, ES6

+p5js - a JavaScript library based on the Processing language that was created to make coding accessible for artists, designers, educators, and beginners

+JavaScript - a programming language created to add dynamic behavior, store information, and handle requests and responses on a webpage.
+Along with HTML and CSS, it is one of the three core languages of the Web.

+ES6 - also known as ECMAScript 6, ECMAScript 2015, or JavaScript 6 was finalized in June 2015.
+This update added significant new syntax for writing complex applications, including class declarations, block scoped variables, and constants

 abstraction - representing essential features without including complex details.
 Allows programmers to implement efficient models of complicated real-world entities/items.